hoangninh050887/Financial_Analysis_Project/README.md

 current_ratio.caculate(gm_balance_sheet)
 current_ratio.caculate(f_balance_sheet)
 ```
 ### Plotting graph
-- The Ratio `draw` is called for plotting the value of each ratio.
-The `draw` Ratio take data from the balance
+- The function `draw` is called for plotting the value of each ratio.
+The `draw` function take data from the balance
 sheet of General Motors and Ford Motors.
 ```commandline
 current_ratio.draw(gm_balance_sheet, f_balance_sheet)